PRP IN GENEVA

 PRP in Geneva

-During a PRP sessionA small quantity of the patient's blood is withdrawn and centrifuged to separate the platelet-rich plasma from the rest. growth factors.
-PRP is injected using a mesotherapy.
+During a PRP session, a small amount of the patient's blood is collected and centrifuged to separate the plasma rich in platelets and growth factors.

-PRP for the face treats the signs of ageing on the face and neck, such as wrinkles and fine lines, stimulates collagen production and improves skin elasticity without surgery.
-It is a kind of anti-ageing serum.
+aging on the face and neck, such as wrinkles and fine lines, stimulates collagen production, and improves skin elasticity without surgery.
+It acts like an anti-aging serum.
+What is PRP for hair?
+PRP for hair is used to stimulate hair growth and combat hair loss.

-What's the Vampire lift?
+What's the Vampire lift ?

-This technique is effective in making skin look younger and more radiant.
-Thanks to its long-lasting effects and natural approach, the Vampire Lift has quickly become one of the preferred methods for facial rejuvenation.
+The results of this procedure include stimulation of collagen production, improved skin texture, wrinkle reduction, and enhanced natural radiance.
+This technique is effective in making the skin look younger and more radiant.
+Thanks to its lasting effects and natural approach, the Vampire Lift has quickly become one of the most popular facial rejuvenation methods.

-How does PRP work?
+How does PRP work ?

 image PRP action mechanism in Geneva

-Platelet Rich Plasma (PRP) injections are based on the regenerative and healing properties of platelets.
-Platelets release growth factors that activate the skin's regeneration mechanisms.
+Platelet-Rich Plasma (PRP) injections rely on the regenerative and healing properties of platelets.
+These release growth factors that activate the skin's regeneration mechanisms.
+On the face, PRP stimulates the production of collagen and elastin, two essential components of the dermis.

-PRP vs mesotherapy: a comparison of techniques
+PRP vs. mesotherapy : comparison of techniques

 photo indications PRP

-What are the indications for PRP?
+What are the indications for PRP ?

-PRP stimulates tissue regeneration and the differentiation and proliferation of stem cells.
+PRP stimulates tissue regeneration, and the differentiation and proliferation of stem cells.

-Aesthetic indications are :
+The aesthetic indications are :

-• Skin rejuvenation .
-It is part of the skin restore and skin prevent .
+• Skin rejuvenation.
+It is part of the Skin Restore and Skin Prevent .

-• Beautifying the skin: the " Vampire lift"is an injection technique for the face, neck, décolleté and hands to revitalise the skin.
+• Skin enhancement : the “Vampire Lift” is an injection technique for the face, neck, décolleté, and hands to revitalize the skin.

-• Reduction in wrinkles and fine lines.
+• Reduction of wrinkles and fine lines.

-• Improved skin texture and density.
+• Improvement of skin texture and density.

 • Skin densification.